Saturday Night (magazine): Demise

 The magazine was purchased by Conrad Black by his company Hollinger Inc. in 1987.
 The magazine lost money for Black for the years he owned it, never recovering even in the late 1990s when many other Canadian magazines saw their fortunes improve.
 The last standalone monthly issue was March 2000 (Vol 115 No 2, Issue #3819) under editor Paul Tough.
 In addition to newsstand distribution, the magazine was included as a weekend supplement in subscription copies of several Hollinger newspapers, although in 1992 Hollinger began offering subscribers the option of switching to The Idler instead of Saturday Night.

-After a hiatus of two months it was relaunched as a weekend magazine insert within Black's National Post, continuing as Vol 115 No 3, Issue #3819.
-It was issued weekly in this format under the editorship of Dianna Symonds until September 22, 2001 (Vol 116 No 35 Issue #3885) when it was cancelled as part of CanWest's cutbacks at the National Post.
+After a hiatus of two months it was redesigned and relaunched as a large-format weekend magazine distributed within Black's National Post, continuing as Vol 115 No 3, Issue #3819.
+It was issued weekly in this format under the editorship of Dianna Symonds.
+Symonds brought Leanne Shapton on board as art director, and many notable editors and contributors including Anne Kingston, Adam Sternbergh, Craig Taylor, Mireille Silcoff, photographer Edward Burtynsky and others.
+The magazine ran until September 22, 2001 (Vol 116 No 35 Issue #3885), when it was cancelled as part of CanWest's cutbacks at the National Post.

 The title was saved, however, when it was purchased by MultiVision Publishing and re-emerged under editor Matthew Church as a bimonthly (and later 10 times-a-year) newsstand magazine (with some copies inserted in subscription National Posts) beginning in April 2002 as Vol 117, No 1, Issue #3886.
 Later purchased by St. Joseph Media, publication was ended in November 2005 with Issue #3916, which is at present the last printed issue of Saturday Night.

 On October 20, 2005, the company announced that publication would be "suspended" due to insufficient advertiser support.
 The editor at the time of suspension was Gary Ross, who had been editor since 2004.